dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

 ## Proposed behavior

-Environment variables or `<appname>.runtimeconfig.json` can be used to specify a managed assembly and type that contains an `Initialize` method.
+Environment variables or `<appname>.runtimeconfig.json` can be used to specify a managed assembly and type that contains a `public void Initialize()` method.

 ```
 DOTNET_MANAGED_HOST_ASSEMBLY=/path/to/ManagedHost.dll